waii-ai/waii-sdk-js/README.md

 ---

-Congratulations!
+That's all folks!
 You have completed the API documentation for the WAII API.
-These modules provide essential functions for managing database connections, accessing schema and table information, querying data, and accessing the history of generated queries.
-With this information, you can now build powerful data & AI applications using the WAII system.
-If you have any questions or need further assistance, please refer to the contact information provided in the system's official documentation.
+If you have any questions or need further assistance, please refer to the contact information provided on the webpage www.waii.ai .
 Happy coding!